Salayna/NodeJs-API-Starter/README.md

 # NodeJs-MongoDB-API-Starter

-A simple repository for a quick api setup
+## Introduction
+This project is just a quick setup for an API using Express JS and MongoDB